saicumbulam/System-Design/ddis/transactions.md

 **Issues with multi-object transactions**

-* Some distributed datastores have abandoned multi-object transactions because they are difficult to implement across partitions, and can hinder performance when high availability/performance is required.
+* difficult to implement across partitions, and can hinder performance when high availability/performance is required.

 **Use cases of multi-object operations**

 * When we are adding new rows to a table which have references to a row in another table using **foreign keys**.
-The foreign keys have to be coordinated across the tables and must be correct and up to date.

 * In a document data model, when **denormalized information** needs to be updated, several documents often need to be updated in one go.